prashant887/dbt-demo/README.md

- under models dir create a new dir and create schema.yml , which will have source details like db,schema and tables then a sql/model file and define query to be executed
+ under models dir create a new dir and create schema.yml , which will have source details like db,schema and tables then a sql/model file and define query to be executed under targert/compiled compiled version of .sql will be avilable